 The Belgian line begins to give way during the morning.
-The Germans break through in multiple spots by 11:00: Maldegem, Ursel, and Thielt/Roeselare.
+The Germans get through the Allied defensive line in multiple spots by 11:00: Maldegem, Ursel, and Thielt/Roeselare.
 The Chasseurs Ardennais evacuate Vinkt, which the Germans occupy, around 16:00.
 At 17:00, King Leopold sends a messenger to German headquarters to discuss terms.
 The messenger returns with the message:

 The British and French counter-attack against the German bridgehead held by 38 Corps at Abbeville south of the Somme.